Principal Component Analysis (PCA)

 Total Explained Variance: The sum of explained variances for all individual principal component.
 You can copy both component loadings and model properties to the clipboard for further analysis.

-The Summary of fit tab contains a combined chart of the Explained variance ratio and the Cumulative R-squared values.
+The Summary tab contains a combined chart of the Explained variance ratio and the Cumulative R-squared values.

-The Explained Variance Ratio chart refers to a visualization that displays the Explained Variance Ratio (EVR) for each principal component (PC).
-This chart helps determine how much variance in the original data is captured by each PC, aiding in selecting the optimal number of components for dimensionality reduction
+The Explained Variance Ratio chart (blue-green bars) refers to a visualization that displays the Explained Variance Ratio (EVR) for each principal component (PC).
+This chart helps determine how much variance in the training data set is captured by each PC, aiding the selection of the optimal number of components for dimensionality reduction

-The Cumulative R-squared (R²) chart shows the proportion of variance in the data that is explained by the principal components (PCs).
-A higher R² value indicates that the PCs capture a greater amount of the data's variability
+The Cumulative R-squared (R²) chart (blue bars) shows the proportion of variance in the data that is explained by the principal components (PCs).
+A higher cumulative R² value indicates that the PCs capture a greater amount of the variability of the training dataset.

 The select principal component dropdown allows for the visualization of these signals for each component, i.e., Depending on the selected principal component, the chart will be updated with the corresponding values for each signal.

-The Summary of fit and Loadings charts both have a settings option (the gears icon) to configure the chart for a preferred visualization which includes sorting the values by ascending or descending order, or switching between Bar, Column or a Line chart.
+The Summary and Loadings both have a settings option (the gears icon) to configure the chart for a preferred visualization which includes sorting the values by ascending or descending order, or switching between Bar, Column or a Line chart.

 Use Cases for Principal Component Analysis in Key Industries